Feb 28 2010

 Interview with Chao Gan: Watching films is like dreaming

 Chao Gan’s striking documentary The Red Race was the winner of Zagreb Film Festival in 2008.
 This year Gan was a jury member in documentary competition of the same festival.
-It was really a great opportunity to talk with him about his carrier, The Red Race and development of documentary genre in China.
+It was really a great opportunity to talk with him about his career, The Red Race and development of documentary genre in China.

 cg.jpg